What Is Frame Damage On A Car?

 damaged car

-It doesn’t take too much for a car to end up with serious damage.
+It doesn’t take too much for a car to end up with severe damage.
 Here are a few signs to watch out for:

 • Visibly bent or damaged